How do concurrent enrollment partnerships benefit the student, instructors, and high

 You may visit the National Alliance of Concurrent Enrollment Partnerships at www.nacep.org.

-For more information about Concurrent Enrollment, contact the Transfer Services Center
+For more information about Concurrent Enrollment, contact the Office of Transfer and

 *rates are subject to change.